Top 10 Jira roadmap plugins in 2025

 Rating: 3.3/4

-Advanced Roadmap is a powerful plugin that enables teams to plan and track multiple projects and their interdependencies.
+Jira built-in timeline (Advanced Roadmap) is a powerful Atlassian Jira roadmap tool that enables teams to plan and track multiple projects and their interdependencies.
 It offers real-time insights into the progress of individual projects and their impact on the overall roadmap.

 Pros:

-Advanced portfolio management: The add-on offers advanced portfolio management features, including scenario planning, what-if analysis, and capacity planning.
+• Advanced portfolio management: the add-on offers advanced portfolio management features, including scenario planning, what-if analysis, and Jira capacity planning.

-Team allocation: Teams allow you to group and filter work based on teams, and manage the allocation of work on the roadmap based on capacity.
+• Team allocation: teams allow you to group and filter work based on teams, and manage the allocation of work on the Jira product roadmap based on capacity.

 Cons: